ideaeclipse/prntscrn/README.md

   - [X] Create endpoints for client to interact with.
   - [X] Manage Uploads via admin website
   - [ ] Kubernetes shell to run all services
-  - [ ] "Make" file to install everything with 1 command
+  - [X] "Make" file to install everything with 1 command
-  - [ ] Add 2FA to boiler plate
   - [ ] Staticstics on admin panel